Security Considerations

 audclaim in tokens. - Clock tolerance is reasonable — Default 60 seconds.
 Do not exceed 300 seconds.

-- JWKS cache TTL is appropriate — Default 1 hour (
+- JWKS cache TTL is appropriate — Default fallback TTL is 1 hour (

 Application Code